Wolverine World Wide (NYSE:WWW) Issues FY 2022 Earnings Guidance

 Wolverine World Wide (NYSE:WWW – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $2.50-$2.65 for the period, compared to the consensus EPS estimate of $2.58.
 The company issued revenue guidance of $2.77 billion-$2.85 billion, compared to the consensus revenue estimate of $2.80 billion.

-Several equities research analysts have recently issued reports on the company.
-Piper Sandler reduced their target price on Wolverine World Wide from $34.00 to $28.00 and set a neutral rating on the stock in a report on Wednesday, February 23rd.
-CL King reduced their target price on Wolverine World Wide from $42.00 to $29.00 in a report on Thursday, May 12th.
-UBS Group reduced their target price on Wolverine World Wide from $29.00 to $24.00 and set a neutral rating on the stock in a report on Tuesday, March 8th.
-B. Riley dropped their price target on Wolverine World Wide from $37.00 to $35.00 in a research report on Thursday, February 24th.
-Finally, StockNews.com assumed coverage on Wolverine World Wide in a research report on Thursday, March 31st.
+A number of equities analysts have issued reports on the company.
+StockNews.com initiated coverage on Wolverine World Wide in a report on Thursday, March 31st.
 They issued a hold rating for the company.
-Six analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of $34.70.
+UBS Group cut their target price on Wolverine World Wide from $29.00 to $24.00 and set a neutral rating on the stock in a research note on Tuesday, March 8th.
+CL King cut their target price on Wolverine World Wide from $42.00 to $29.00 in a research note on Thursday, May 12th.
+Piper Sandler cut their target price on Wolverine World Wide from $34.00 to $28.00 and set a neutral rating on the stock in a research note on Wednesday, February 23rd.
+Finally, Telsey Advisory Group cut their target price on Wolverine World Wide from $32.00 to $30.00 and set a market perform rating on the stock in a research note on Thursday, February 24th.
+Six research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, Wolverine World Wide presently has an average rating of Hold and an average target price of $34.70.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 1st.
-Investors of record on Friday, July 1st will be paid a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a yield of 1.97%.
-The ex-dividend date of this dividend is Thursday, June 30th.
-Wolverine World Wide’s dividend payout ratio (DPR) is 85.11%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, August 1st.
+Investors of record on Friday, July 1st will be issued a $0.10 dividend.
+The ex-dividend date is Thursday, June 30th.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.90%.
+Wolverine World Wide’s dividend payout ratio is presently 85.11%.

-In other Wolverine World Wide news, CEO Brendan Hoffman purchased 5,000 shares of Wolverine World Wide stock in a transaction dated Tuesday, March 8th.
-The shares were acquired at an average cost of $21.65 per share, with a total value of $108,250.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Brenda J. Lauderback sold 4,975 shares of the company’s stock in a transaction on Monday, February 28th.
-The stock was sold at an average price of $23.34, for a total value of $116,116.50.
-The disclosure for this sale can be found here.
-Insiders own 4.73% of the company’s stock.
+In related news, Director Jeffrey M. Boromisa sold 4,788 shares of the business’s stock in a transaction that occurred on Tuesday, March 8th.
+The stock was sold at an average price of $22.02, for a total value of $105,431.76.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Brendan Hoffman purchased 5,000 shares of the stock in a transaction that occurred on Tuesday, March 8th.
+The stock was acquired at an average cost of $21.65 per share, for a total transaction of $108,250.00.
+The disclosure for this purchase can be found here.
+4.40% of the stock is currently owned by insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Janus Henderson Group PLC purchased a new stake in shares of Wolverine World Wide during the third quarter valued at $247,000.
-LPL Financial LLC boosted its holdings in Wolverine World Wide by 25.9% in the third quarter.
+A number of large investors have recently added to or reduced their stakes in the business.
+Janus Henderson Group PLC bought a new position in shares of Wolverine World Wide during the 3rd quarter valued at approximately $247,000.
+LPL Financial LLC increased its position in shares of Wolverine World Wide by 25.9% during the 3rd quarter.
 LPL Financial LLC now owns 9,747 shares of the textile maker’s stock valued at $291,000 after purchasing an additional 2,005 shares during the last quarter.
-Allianz Asset Management GmbH boosted its holdings in Wolverine World Wide by 17.1% in the first quarter.
+Allianz Asset Management GmbH increased its position in shares of Wolverine World Wide by 17.1% during the 1st quarter.
 Allianz Asset Management GmbH now owns 12,874 shares of the textile maker’s stock valued at $290,000 after purchasing an additional 1,876 shares during the last quarter.
-American Century Companies Inc. boosted its holdings in Wolverine World Wide by 19.3% in the first quarter.
+American Century Companies Inc. increased its position in shares of Wolverine World Wide by 19.3% during the 1st quarter.
 American Century Companies Inc. now owns 17,634 shares of the textile maker’s stock valued at $398,000 after purchasing an additional 2,856 shares during the last quarter.
-Finally, Advisor Group Holdings Inc. boosted its holdings in Wolverine World Wide by 6.7% in the first quarter.
+Finally, Advisor Group Holdings Inc. increased its position in shares of Wolverine World Wide by 6.7% during the 1st quarter.
 Advisor Group Holdings Inc. now owns 18,425 shares of the textile maker’s stock valued at $415,000 after purchasing an additional 1,157 shares during the last quarter.
-93.90% of the stock is currently owned by hedge funds and other institutional investors.
+93.90% of the stock is currently owned by institutional investors and hedge funds.

 Wolverine World Wide Company Profile (Get Rating)